Moon landing: Chandrayaan-1 (India)

-The impactor, the Moon Impact Probe, an instrument on Chandrayaan-1 mission, impacted near Shackleton crater at the south pole of the lunar surface at 14 November 2008, 20:31 IST.
+The Indian Space Research Organisation (ISRO) performed a controlled hard landing with its Moon Impact Probe (MIP).
+The MIP was ejected from the Chandrayaan-1 lunar orbiter and performed remote sensing experiments during its descent to the lunar surface.
+It impacted near Shackleton crater at the south pole of the lunar surface at 14 November 2008, 20:31 IST.

 Chandrayaan-1 was launched on 22 October 2008, 00:52 UTC.

 Chang'e 1 (China)

 The Chinese lunar orbiter Chang'e 1, executed a controlled crash onto the surface of the Moon on 1 March 2009, 20:44 GMT, after a 16-month mission.
 Chang'e 1 was launched on 24 October 2007, 10:05 UTC.

 SELENE (Japan)

 SELENE or Kaguya after successfully orbiting the Moon for a year and eight months, the main orbiter was instructed to impact on the lunar surface near the crater Gill at 18:25 UTC on 10 June 2009.
 SELENE or Kaguya was launched on 14 September 2007.

-LCROSS (US)
+LCROSS (U.S.)

 The LCROSS data collecting shepherding spacecraft was launched together with the Lunar Reconnaissance Orbiter (LRO) on 18 June 2009 on board an Atlas V rocket with a Centaur upper stage.
 On 9 October 2009, at 11:31 UTC, the Centaur upper stage impacted the lunar surface, releasing the kinetic energy equivalent of detonating approximately 2 tons of TNT (8.86 GJ).
 Six minutes later at 11:37 UTC, the LCROSS shepherding spacecraft also impacted the surface.